Code-Institute-Submissions/Horse-Hangman/README.md

 ### Content

 I reviewed all content on the site for:
-- grammar and spelling mistakes
+- Grammar and spelling mistakes
 - Hangman pictures are placed properly with proper sizes & displaying as expected
 - Instructions are clear and contain correct information
 - Verified all text/ headings are displaying correctly